shredthaGNAR/stars/README.md

 * [webextensions/close-tab-by-double-right-click](https://github.com/webextensions/close-tab-by-double-right-click): Source code for Chrome/Firefox extension "Close Tab by Double Right Click"
 * [Aadil101/cloud](https://github.com/Aadil101/cloud): A clean storage management interface for Google Drive, Dropbox, Box, and OneDrive accounts.
 * [PHLAK/CloudDrop](https://github.com/PHLAK/CloudDrop): Store and retrieve files in cloud storage providers (i.e. Dropbox, Google Drive, Microsoft OneDrive, Amazon Cloud Drive, etc.)
+* [zidansec/CloudPeler](https://github.com/zidansec/CloudPeler): CrimeFlare is a useful tool for bypassing websites protected by CloudFlare WAF, with this tool you can easily see the real IP of websites that have been protected by CloudFlare.
+The resulting information is certainly very useful for conducting further penetration testing, and analyzing websites with the same server.
 * [Micky1979/Clover-Configurator-Pro](https://github.com/Micky1979/Clover-Configurator-Pro): A free Plist Editor with some optional facilities for Clover UEFI boot loader
 * [johncoryk/coastal-shopify-theme](https://github.com/johncoryk/coastal-shopify-theme): Shopify theme for Low Coast Coffee
 * [davila7/code-gpt-docs](https://github.com/davila7/code-gpt-docs): Docusaurus page